How student loans impact your taxes

 Student loans can open the door to educational opportunities you otherwise might not be able to afford.
 However, paying student loans after graduation often becomes a source of financial stress.
 One way to make that stress lighter is by taking advantage of tax credits and incentives.

-You can likely receive a tax break when you start paying off your student loans, and there are also a few tax credits for current students.
+You can likely receive a tax break when you start paying off your student loans, and there are also a few tax credits available for current students.
 Student loan payments can reduce your taxable income by up to $2,500 and, if you’re still in school, give you a tax credit of up to $2,500.

 How student loans affect your taxes before and after school

-You do not need to pay taxes on your student loan.
+In addition, you do not need to pay taxes on your student loan.
 Student loans are not considered taxable income because you’re obligated to pay them back.

 Student loan interest deduction